 The Water Resources Conference is offering exhibitor opportunities at this year's event.
 Exhibitors will have the opportunity to reach 600-700 water resource professionals from around the state.
 The exhibitor registration deadline is September 19, 2014.

 Register to be an exhibitor online

 or download an exhibitor registration form here.
 Sponsored by:

 College of Continuing Education, University of Minnesota Cosponsored by:

-Department of Civil Engineering, University of Minnesota
+Department of Civil, Environmental, and Geo-Engineering, College of Science and Engineering, University of Minnesota

 Minnesota Section, American Society of Civil Engineers